 Providing affordable transportation for those who need it, and promoting the bicycle for everyday transportation for all San Franciscans.

 Transportation is the second biggest expense in a family budget, and families in San Francisco feel that cost acutely.
 Biking is an accessible, affordable choice for those looking to avoid high transportation costs.
-The SF Bicycle Coalition has been working with community groups around San Francisco to organize Community Bike Builds (called Convivios in Spanish) and together providing donated bikes to neighborhood residents.
+The SF Bicycle Coalition has been working with community groups around San Francisco to organize Bike It Forward events (called Convivios in Spanish) and together providing donated bikes to neighborhood residents.

-Our Community Bike Builds are a great model of a cooperative, community-driven collaboration.
+Our Bike It Forward program is a great model of a cooperative, community-driven collaboration.
 We reclaim unclaimed and abandoned bikes from the SFMTA, BART, the SFPD and other agencies, which are then repaired with the help of our volunteers at our Community Repair Nights every Wednesday night.
 Neighborhood residents sign up with our partner organizations in advance to participate and receive a bike.
 They begin by completing a bike education class, followed by getting properly fitted to their new bicycle and leave with a new, affordable, healthy and fun way to get around town!